tonioloewald/bindinator.js/docs/angular.md

 compiles query requests and responses down to arrays with no labels, unlike GraphQL which uses plaintext labels for queries and returns vanilla JSON).
-This saves bandwidth (and gives you a little "security by obscurity"), although gzip more-or-less eliminates the bandwidth difference.
+This saves bandwidth (and gives you a little "security by obscurity"), although compression more-or-less eliminates the bandwidth difference.

 `b8r` simply won't obfuscate the DOM or your data structures (the registry is really easy to understand — a huge advantage during